-Since Halle (1962), explicit algebraic variables (often called alpha notation) have been commonplace in phonological theory.
+Since Halle 1962, explicit algebraic variables (often called alpha notation) have been commonplace in phonological theory.
 However, Hayes and Wilson (2008) proposed a variable-free model of phonotactic learning, sparking a debate about whether such algebraic representations are necessary to capture human phonological acquisition.
-While past experimental work has found evidence that suggested a need for variables in models of phonology (Berent et al. 2012, Moreton 2012, Gallagher 2013), this paper presents a novel mechanism, Probabilistic Feature Attention (PFA), that allows a variable-free model of phonotactics to predict a number of these phenomena.
-Additionally, experimental results involving phonological generalization that cannot be explained by variables are captured by this novel approach.
+While past experimental work has found evidence that suggested a need for variables in models of phonology (Berent et al. 2012, Moreton 2012, Gallagher 2013), this article presents a novel mechanism, Probabilistic Feature Attention, that allows a variable-free model of phonotactics to predict a number of these phenomena.
+This approach also captures experimental results involving phonological generalization that cannot be explained by variables.
 These results cast doubt on whether variables are necessary to capture human-like phonotactic learning and provide a useful alternative to such representations.